-For large organisations, you might want to measure different levels of productivity across departments.
+For large organizations, you might want to measure different levels of productivity across departments.
 The method remains the same: simply choose the output you want to measure.
 Be sure to take into account anything that could limit productivity, such as complex projects or staff absences.

 Find out what employees are saying

-What are staff themselves saying?
+What are the staff themselves saying?
 A good measure of productivity is to listen to employees – there’s no better way than to find out directly what makes them more productive, and if there are any issues that could be limiting their output.